NathanaelA/nativescript-sqlite/src/README.md

 Add a new line `{ from: { glob: "**/*.sqlite" } },` so that it will pick up your sqlite file while bundling the application.

-In addition if you are not using the Sync, Commercial or Encrypted plugin; you would need to add to the webpack.config.js file any you are not using:
+In addition, if you are not using the Sync, Commercial or Encrypted plugin; you would need to add to the webpack.config.js file any you are not using:

 ```
         externals.push('nativescript-sqlite-commercial');